binaricorn/mfadt-majorstudio-1/Assignments/five-in-five.md

 We depend on 5 senses to perceive the world around us, to learn and to connect;

-5 senses and their operation, classification, and theory are overlapping topics studied by a variety of fields.
-Therefore 5 senses play a crucial role, when we design for human beings;
+5 senses and their operation, classification, and theory are overlapping topics studied by a variety of fields, including design;

 In most cases, we use our eyes and ears to sense and pay less attention to the performance of our noses and hands;